JonCastaway/FiTaDoServer/README.md

     curl -fsSL https://tailscale.com/install.sh | sh
     ```

-2. **Run Tailscale**: After installing, start Tailscale with the following command:
+2. **Run Tailscale**: After installing, you may require a reboot if you receive an error.
+Start Tailscale with the following command:

     ```sh
     sudo tailscale up